Phase One XF Feature – Focus Stack Tool

 In manual focus, you can rack the lens to either the furthest or closest point, enable autofocus, and then the camera automatically dials the lens forward and back to determine the full focus range of the lens.
 It then settles back in at the spot you began.
 Simply tap either the upper or lower hard menu buttons on the XF and you’ve marked your first position.
 At this point you can go back to manual focus and repeat, or

-Use the thumb (gross movement) and/or index finger (fine tune) focus stepping to move the focus to the rear point in your scene, use the top XF hard button (labeled in LCD as ‘mountain’ image) to set your distant location, then use the same wheels to move to and set the near (flower image) point.
+With the autofocus clutch engaged on your lens, use the thumb (gross movement) and/or index finger (fine tune) focus stepping wheels to move the focus to the rear point in your scene, use the top XF hard button (labeled in LCD as ‘mountain’ image) to set your distant location, then use the same wheels to move to and set the near (flower image) point.

 This works with live view on or off, but I’ve found to make gross movements, it moves a bit slower when live view is enabled.
 It takes a little bit of time to get muscle memory to know which rotation of the dial causes what, and what rate of dial acceleration creates the most lens movement (sort of a flicking movement works best), while looking at the live view display on either the digital back or in Capture One.

 Somewhat counterintuitively, further distance from camera comes with a lower number.
-It ultimately makes sense when you observe the way the camera determines the autofocus MCU step count is that it moves to the infinity bump-stop and then counts back from infinity.
+It ultimately makes sense when you observe the way the camera determines the autofocus MCU step count is that it moves all the way to the infinity bump-stop and then counts back from infinity.
 (The near focus point for any given lens is variable compared to any other lens depending on the focus range of the helical.
-Some lenses will have only 1300 total range of movement while the macro 120 will have more than 8000)
+Some lenses will have only less than 800 total range of movement while the macro 120 will have around 8000!!)

 Once your two points are set, you’re good to go.
-I would then tap the shutter button to go to the home screen.
+Tap the shutter button to go to the home screen.
 With Vibration Detect on, shoot a single test image to check exposure, lock the mirror up and swipe back over to the Focus Stack Tool.
 Then hit the rear button and let the sequence begin.
 At this point, the process is entirely automated, quick and far superior to manually stepping the lens yourself.

-Pro Tip: In my ‘Studio-Still’ custom programming for the XF, I have the ‘2nd shutter’ button programmed to ‘Mirror Up’ so that when I’m in the Focus Stacking tool, I can put the camera mirror in the up position without leaving that screen.
-For me, this is only relevant for saving mirror driving unit work during strobe shooting.
-If I’m shooting continuous light, I prefer to use the Focus Stacking sub-menu to enable Electronic Shutter (ES) during capture which removes nearly all of the mechanical movements of the XF, except for driving the autofocus motor between frames.
+Pro Tip: In my ‘Studio-Still’ custom programming preset for the XF, I have the ‘2nd shutter’ button programmed to ‘Mirror Up’ so that when I’m in the Focus Stacking tool, I can put the camera mirror in the up position without leaving that screen.
+For me, this is only relevant for saving the mirror driving unit from excess work during strobe shooting, which also speeds up the shots a bit if your strobes can keep up.
+If I’m shooting continuous light however, I prefer to use the Focus Stacking sub-menu to enable Electronic Shutter (ES) during capture which removes nearly all of the mechanical movements of the XF, except for driving the autofocus motor between frames.
 More on this in my newer blog, The Continuous Light Advantage in the Studio.

 Very important note: Autofocus Priority must be set to ‘Release’ and not ‘Focus’ while using the Focus Stack Tool or pressing the start button will start nothing.
 (Firmware version 2.01.2) This was the only workflow oddity I found that conflicted with the global settings in the camera.

-After importing the images into Capture One 9.1, I’d do a little exposure, contrast and dynamic range correction.
+After importing the images into Capture One, I’ll do my exposure, contrast and dynamic range correction.
 I set the color temperature if even 1º Kelvin different so I could save and apply those corrections to the entire sequence.
 Then export from Capture One, so I could import the finished files into a focus stacking processor like Helicon Focus or Photoshop.
+(Best to shoot at a fixed white balance like ‘Daylight’ rather than to have minute dancing of the Kelvin and Tint balances throughout your image stack)

-Crazy cool in Capture One 9.1 is the ability to see Time Lapse, HDR, and Focus Stacks as named logical groups with metadata burned into the file that keeps track of what frame of what sequence you’re currently viewing.
+Crazy cool in Capture One is the ability to see Time Lapse, HDR, and Focus Stacks shot from the XF onto a Phase One digital back as named logical groups with metadata burned into the file that keeps track of what frame of what sequence you’re currently viewing.
 They call this new feature Sequencing and its incredibly useful.
 No more white cards or blank frames necessary between groups, the software keeps track of it for you.
-(Well done, Phase One, well done.)
+(Well done, Phase One, well done. -Not available on Leaf Credo)

 Helicon’s support documentation is quick, concise and very helpful, so I won’t go into that part of the process here.
 With a little trial and error, and only about 3 images, I ended up changing settings and re-exporting to get the results I wanted and I found the setting that worked for the bulk of my test images.
 Ultimately, Helicon works at the same speed with processed TIFFS as it does with the JPGs.
 (Slow Hard Drive performance or low RAM could potentially affect it, not that I noticed a grotesque difference in speed between my iMac and MacPro)

 Phase One has implemented a game changer in just this one feature of Update #2 to this camera.
-There is some variance noticeable from sequence to sequence.
-Even with the same hard numbers in play.
-But I found that adding an extra 10 frames on either side of your starting points pretty much insures that every capture group contains all the crucially focused files you need.
-This feature deserves an A, just shy of an A+.
-Phase One, this is nearly perfect.
+This feature is fully deserving of an A+… Phase One, this is very nearly perfect.
 Great job!